-- Normally, all long-term capital gains on investments in precious metals (including gold, silver, platinum and palladium) are subject to a 28% collectibles tax rate (short-term capital gains are subject to a 37% tax rate in 2022).
-Losses on the disposition of precious metals are treated as capital losses which can only be used to offset capital gains and \$3,000 of ordinary income. - But because the Trusts are PFICs, a U.S. individual investor is eligible for long-term capital gain tax rate (a maximum rate of 15% or 20% depending on income) on the sale or redemption of their units, including a redemption for physical bullion.
+- Normally, all long-term capital gains on investments in precious metals (including gold, silver, platinum and palladium) are subject to a 28% collectibles tax rate (short-term capital gains are subject up to a 37% tax rate in 2023), each in addition to a 3.8% tax on certain net investment income.
+Losses on the disposition of precious metals are treated as capital losses which can only be used to offset capital gains and \$3,000 of ordinary income. - But because the Trusts are PFICs, a U.S. individual investor is eligible for long-term capital gain tax rate (a maximum rate of 15% or 20% depending on income, in addition to a 3.8% tax on certain net investment income) on the sale or redemption of their units, including a redemption for physical bullion.
 In order to be eligible for the capital gain tax rate, a U.S. taxable investor must make a Qualifying Electing Fund (QEF) election with respect to each Trust and must have held the units for more than one year at the time of the sale. - Any U.S. taxable investor can make a QEF election, which is made on IRS Form 8621 that is filed with the investor's annual U.S. income tax return. - The QEF election must be made with the tax return for the first year in which the investor acquired shares of the Trust.
 The election is made only once and is maintained by reporting the investor's pro rata share of the Trust's ordinary earnings and net capital gain on Form 8621 as described in Item 8 ("What are the other consequences of the Trusts being PFICs?").
 Note that while the election is made only once, the investor will have to file a Form 8621 with the investor's annual income tax reports to report the income from the Trust as described in Item 8.
 If an investor acquires additional units, a new election is not necessary with respect to such units as the existing election will automatically apply to such newly acquired units.